1Chip1/Jyt-Language/README.md

 </a>

 # Jyt-Language
-A small programming language for math And Stuff.
+A small programming language for math.
 !
 # JYT IS UNDER DEVELOPMENT!
 Yo!
 If you can, help this lang to work!